anirudhraja/gqllinter/README.md

 - [The Guild GraphQL ESLint Rules](https://the-guild.dev/graphql/eslint/rules)
 - [graphql-schema-linter](https://github.com/cjoudrey/graphql-schema-linter)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.